build-on-aws/content/tutorials/using-terraform-to-configure-automated-guardduty-findings/index.md

 ```

 5.5.
 Next you will create the topic subscription.
-The topic subscription calls the ARN, sets the protocol to be used, in this case email, and the email address to send the notification to.
-The email address in this case will be hard coded but you can configure it to prompt for the email address when you apply the terraform.
-Also, the `endpoint_auto_confirm` being set to `false` means that the owner of the email will get an email with a link that they must click on to subscribe to the notifications.
+The topic subscription calls the ARN, sets the protocol to be used - in this case email - and the email address to which the notification will be sent.
+The email address in this case will be hard-coded, but you can configure it to prompt for the email address when you apply the Terraform.
+Also, the `endpoint_auto_confirm` being set to `false` means that the owner of the email will get an email with a link that they must click to subscribe to the notifications.

 ```